tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 * ***NA DPC S1** - 3rd, **ONE Esports Singapore Major** - Did not qualify, **NA DPC S2** - 3rd, **WePlay Kyiv AniMajor** - Did not qualify*

 North America is Schrödinger's region.
 If you don't observe it, the cat could very well be alive.
 But then you tune in to a few matches and think, "No wonder everyone's moving to Valorant."
-Wait wrong Valve esport.
+Shit wrong Valve esport.

  While coming just barely short of qualifying to both majors, Undying plowed through the NA regional qualifier without dropping a single game.
 Does that actually mean anything?
 Your guess is as good as mine.